Tell Google: Stop Using Your AI for Genocide, Apartheid, and Border Violence

 With Trump in office, the re-escalation of the genocide in Gaza, and ramping up of the mass detention-deportation machine, it has never been more urgent for Google leadership to listen to their workers by refusing to deploy tech for militarism.

 Earlier this year, Google dropped its AI principles, their official commitment not to deploy AI for weapons or surveillance.
-On top of their new partnerships with Lockheed Marin and CBP, Google just announced a new contract with the United Arab Emirates while its government backs the ongoing genocide in Sudan.
+On top of their new partnerships with Lockheed Marin and CBP, in April Google announced a new contract with the United Arab Emirates while its government backs the ongoing genocide in Sudan.
 With the back-to-back announcements of partnerships with genocidal regimes and weapons companies, Google leadership is turning their code into weapons.
 But workers will continue to organize to resist the militarization of their company and weaponization of their labor.

 Google and Amazon workers with the No Tech for Apartheid campaign have been leading the charge to demand an AI arms embargo and demand that Google and Amazon end their complicity in the Israeli occupation and U.S. prison and deportation machine.
 Last year, out of fear of their workers’ power, Google illegally fired over 50 workers for staging historic coast-to-coast sit-ins against Project Nimbus.